lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 }
 ~~~

-The Extension version is intended only for use within CRMF CSRs and MUST NOT be used within X.509 certificates due to the privacy implications of publishing evidence about the end entity's hardware environment.
+The Extension version is intended only for use within CRMF CSRs and MUST NOT be used within X.509 certificates due to the privacy implications of publishing Evidence about the end entity's hardware environment.
 See {{security-considerations}} for more discussion.

 The `certs` contains a set of certificates that
-may be needed to validate the contents of an evidence statement
+may be needed to validate the contents of an Evidence statement
 contained in `evidence`.
 The set of certificates should contain
 the object that contains the public key needed to directly validate the
 `evidence`.
 The remaining elements should chain that data back to